 - Combos: The longer you continously damage the boss, the higher your damage bonus increases, all the way to 1,000.
 Once your laser stops touching the boss, it will rapidly decrease back to 10 points.

 - Every 10,000 Points: You get an extra life at 200,000 points, then 500,000, then every 500,000 points after that.

-- Nintendo Hard: The game starts off pretty hard and only gets worse from there.
+- Nintendo Hard: The game isn't easy to begin with, and only gets harder.

-- No Range Like Point-Blank Range: Your laser does more damage the closer you get to the boss.
-This is to reward risking life to get up close to the boss.
+- No Range Like Point-Blank Range: Your laser does more damage the closer you get to the boss, thus rewarding daring or skilful play.